 Anemia in Dogs: Causes, Symptoms, and Bloodwork Explained

 If your dog's bloodwork shows anemia, you may be worried about what it means.
-Anemia occurs when a dog has fewer red blood cells than normal, or when the red blood cells don't carry enough oxygen.
-This guide explains what anemia is, what causes it, common symptoms, and how veterinarians diagnose and treat it.
+Anemia occurs when a dog has fewer red blood cells than normal, reducing oxygen delivery to tissues.
+This guide explains what anemia is, severity levels, causes, symptoms, and treatment options.

 What Is Anemia in Dogs?